 2. Sunnyside Sign: Elena: We now have property insurance, but property owner David is in middle of other issues so contract will be deferred until he is available.

-3. Sunnyside Clean-up: Lorraine:
+3. Sunnyside Clean-up: Lorraine: Clean Up is at St. Stephens Church on Saturday, May 3rd 9-12noon.
+No Swap Shop this year (St. Stephens said no last year and team unable to find adequate location.
+Newsletter will have announcement in March.

 4. Rachel Browne and Kelsey: Networked Apartment Project-PSU Grad school of architecture.

-Showed a video-22% of Americans live in apartments-Connecting apartment complexes to neighborhood associations
+Showed a video-22% of Americans live in apartments-their project goal is Connecting apartment complexes to neighborhood associations

-They created Tenant Connection Handbook.
-Trying different ways to approach problem of connecting apartment neighbors with community.
+They created the Tenant Connection Handbook (Samples distributed.
+They are trying different ways to approach problem of connecting apartment neighbors with community.
 NAP will be visiting other neighborhood Associations to learn more about how to connect tenants to community at large.

 5. Enhanced Housing Choices (Dan) Action item:

-6. Dan propose a motion that SNA Board moves to support the Enhanced housing Choice package for RICAP 7 Letter and mailing of said letter to both City of Portland and to Metro.
+6. Dan made a motion that SNA Board move to support the Enhanced housing Choice package for RICAP 7 Letter and mailing of said letter to both City of Portland and to Metro.
 Also, asking we consider bringing this to SE Uplift for further discussion.
 Tony suggested we send to Planning and Sustainable Commission as well.
 Discussion ensued.
 Motion passed unanimously.

 7. Reuben moved that the SNA Board contribute $200 to the Sewallcrest Park Movie in the Park event August 16th 2014.
 Elena Seconded.
 Motion passed unanimously